EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

+- Improve the ``tpaexec update-postgres`` command to update all Postgres-related packages, and make it available on BDR-based architectures

 - Enable TLS by default between pgbouncer ↔ haproxy ↔ postgres

 - Add --enable-camo configure option for BDR-Simple and BDR-Always-ON